panagiotou23/pds_project1/README.md

  ```sh
  ./test path/to/matrix
  ```
- Or run with controlled number of threads with
+ Or Run with controlled number of threads with
  ```sh
  ./main path/to/.mtx_file num_of_threads
  ```